TIGRLab/SCanD_project/README.md

 A useful tool is [this BIDSonym BIDS app](https://peerherholz.github.io/BIDSonym/).

-## Setting your SciNet environment/code/and data
+## Setting your SciNet environment

 ### Cloning this Repo